totem-tech/documentation/crowdloan/payouts.md

 # KAPEX Crowdloan, Pledge & Referral Program Award Payouts

+Dated: 26 August 2022

 ### This document details the awards payouts and calculations following the Totem Kapex Crowdloan, Pledge and Referral Programs which are all now closed.

+#### tl;dr

+* All contributors will receive many more KAPEX than expected.

+    * Due mainly to the combined effects of the low turnout and the guaranteed minimum distribution.

+* You can use the formula below to calculate if you don't want go through this doc.

+* All payouts should happen by mid-September 2022 or earlier.

 Totem won Auction #20 on Polkadot and secured a parachain slot for the KAPEX Parachain and in return we will be paying out KAPEX to the community that helped us reach this milestone.

 _This process does not yet include a payout for the migration of users from the Totem Meccano Canary Network as these will follow the distribution and go-live of the Production KAPEX Parachain._

-You can find the published allocations and payouts in a [Public Google Spreadhseet](https://docs.google.com/spreadsheets/d/13asCuALay7faQl7HZBhaiQDEZVGA-LUIHz-STlsjSYw/edit?usp=sharing) which contains the following sub-sheets:
+You can find the published allocations and payouts in a [public Google Spreadhseet](https://docs.google.com/spreadsheets/d/13asCuALay7faQl7HZBhaiQDEZVGA-LUIHz-STlsjSYw/edit?usp=sharing) which contains the following sub-sheets:

 * Summary Accounts